 The above markers of HIE is representative of a physiological process where the infant becomes severely compromised during the labor.
-As the infant becomes more oxygen deprived there are compensatory mechanisms that are triggered.
+As the infant becomes more oxygen-deprived there are compensatory mechanisms that are triggered.
 The first defense by the infant is an increase in the heart rate which increases the oxygen.
 As the condition continues to persist the infant begins to burn off other reserves such as sugar (glucose).
 As the condition continues to deteriorate there is a build-up of lactic acid in the body.
-Eventually, oxygenated blood is being shunted to the most vital organs: heart, brain and adrenal gland to preserve life.
+Eventually, oxygenated blood is being shunted to the most vital organs: heart, brain, and adrenal gland to preserve life.
 If the condition continues to persist, eventually brain cells will begin to die and ultimately the most vital areas of the brain located in the grey matter, those responsible for cognition, movement, and ultimately breathing will succumb and capitulate until the infant’s ultimate demise.

 IV.
 FETAL DEMISE CASES

 One of the great tragedies in life is the loss of a child.
 When you meet the mother and father of a stillborn infant in your office for an initial conference there is a sense of complete devastation.
 Many have taken the pregnancy to term, with all of the excitement and love directed toward their expectant baby.
 When you consider accepting the case one of the first requisites you should contemplate is the gestational age at the time of delivery.
 If the “fetus” was not viable (less than 24 weeks) at the time of the delivery this will prove to be a much greater hurdle to overcome.20Additionally, the number of abortions previous and post will always play a strong role in the defense.
-As the plaintiff’s attorney you should inquire about whether “Mom” has sought counseling from a social worker, psychologist, and/or psychiatrist, who will provide the records documenting the diagnosis of her mental health condition.
-Clearly if the plaintiff can demonstrate long term treatment and an inability to cope with life since the loss, the gravity and weight of the claim increases substantially.
+As the plaintiff’s attorney, you should inquire about whether “Mom” has sought counseling from a social worker, psychologist, and/or psychiatrist, who will provide the records documenting the diagnosis of her mental health condition.
+Clearly, if the plaintiff can demonstrate long term treatment and an inability to cope with life since the loss, the gravity and weight of the claim increase substantially.

 According to Public Health Law Section 4130(1), a “live birth” is: